teivah/designdeck/http.md

 Stateless (each request is executed independently)

 The request and the response are 2 standard message types exchanged in a single HTTP transaction
-- Request: method, url, HTTP version, headers, body
+- Request: method, UTL, HTTP version, headers, body
 - Response: HTTP version, status, reason, headers, body

 Relies on a transport protocol (OSI level 4, TCP most of the times but not mandatory) for error detection, flow control, reliability, etc.